 - Other: Member of International Advisory Board of NIM, China; Member, Board of Directors for Diamond Light Source.

 - University Interest: Director of Finance at University of Birmingham until 31 December 2014.
 University of Birmingham is a recipient of STFC funding.

-- Commercial Interest: Chairman, UK Innovation & Science Seed Fund (formerly Rainbow Seed Fund) Advisory Board; member of Inmarsat plc Strategic Advisory Board; Chairman, Living PlanIT SA.
+- Commercial Interest: Chair, UK Innovation & Science Seed Fund (formerly Rainbow Seed Fund) Advisory Board; member of Inmarsat plc Strategic Advisory Board; Chair, Living PlanIT SA.

-- Other: Council Member, Campaign for Science & Engineering; Chair, fundraising committee of British Society for Research on Ageing; Trustee of Lunar Mission One; Chairman, National Space Academy Steering Group.
+- Other: Council Member, Campaign for Science & Engineering; Chair, fundraising committee of British Society for Research on Ageing; Trustee of Lunar Mission One; Chair, National Space Academy Steering Group.

 - University interest: Vice-Provost, UCL; European Research Universities (Co-convenor of the committee of ‘Vice-Rectors’ of Research of the League).

 - Other: Chair of Governors, University College London Academy, Camden.

 - Commercial Interest: Chair, Cobalt Light Systems Ltd.